FortiGate

 Do you want to continue? (y/n)y

 When 'login-lockout-upon-downgrade' is enabled, stored passwords do not immediately change.
-Instead, the FortiGate will track future administrator log in events.
-Administrators that log in will have the old version of their stored password removed.
+Instead, the FortiGate will track future administrator login events.
+Administrators who log in will have the old version of their stored password removed.

-Once an administrator account only has the safer stored password, it will not be able to log in if the firewall is later downgraded or upgraded to firewall versions that do not support them.
+Once an administrator account only has the PBKDF2 hashed password, it will not be able to log in if the firewall firmware changes to a version that does not support them.

 Firmware versions that do not support safer stored passwords: